IChollet/ankh-fft/README.md

 $ ./analyze 2 4 15 6 5

-Signification of the various parameters can be found in analyze.cpp (i.e. equispace interpolation order / number of tree levels / number of far images in each direction / interpolation order for far iamges / Chebyshev interpolation order at leaves).
+Signification of the various parameters can be found in analyze.cpp (i.e. equispaced interpolation order / number of tree levels / number of far images in each direction / interpolation order for far iamges / Chebyshev interpolation order at leaves).

 # Licence
 The ankh library is under Lesser Gnu Public Licence 3 (LGPL).